pvsioweb/pvsio-web/README.md

 To install, use

 ### zip
--Download the zip archive of the project from [https://github.com/thehogfather/pvsio-web/archive/master.zip](https://github.com/thehogfather/pvsio-web/archive/master.zip)
+- Download the zip archive of the project from [https://github.com/thehogfather/pvsio-web/archive/master.zip](https://github.com/thehogfather/pvsio-web/archive/master.zip)
 - Extract the zip file to a location of your preference.
-- Change directory into the extracted folder and run
+- To download all the dependencies of the project, change directory into the extracted folder and run

     npm install

- This step is important since it downloads all the dependencies of the pvsio-web project.
--Continue as in the instruction for 'Running pvsio-web'
+- Continue as in the instruction for __'Running pvsio-web'__

 ### npm